ADGHead/first_work/README.md

 # first_work
-The report and work, I did on a data set
+The first work I did on a data set